eshaq95/Portfolio/README.md

-# Eshaq Rahmani
+# Jekyll UNO

-Eshaq's Portfolio based on the [Uno](https://github.com/daleanthony/Uno) theme for Ghost.
+Jekyll-Uno - a minimal, responsive theme for Jekyll based on the Uno theme for Ghost.

 > :warning:
   This theme requires ruby and rubygems installed